cghimire/Predicting-IMDB-Ratings/README.md

 ## 🚀 Data Modeling and Conclusion <a name = "data-modeling"></a>

-In order to model the data, I performed regression techniques: 1)Linear regression Regression 2)KNN Model 3) Random Forest Model.
+In order to model the data, I performed regression techniques: 1)Linear Regression 2)KNN Model 3) Random Forest Model.

 ![alt text](https://github.com/cghimire/Predicting-IMDB-Ratings/blob/master/Img/KNN.png "KNN")

+* Above plot shows that the accuracy Vs value of K*.

 The accuracy for linear regression model is 66%.
 Which is not a good model to predict imdb rating.
 The KNN model gives 81% of accuracy.
 The Random forest model has learned how to predict the imdb rating with 90% accuracy.